Design as Politics

 Vienna, Austria

-Design is mainly understood as the activity of producing more or less useful artefacts, but not necessarily as a political activity.
-The design of an artefact, however, is always also a political decision about how people should live, communicate or behave.
-Furthermore, design can be used as a political instrument in the form of activism, or as a medium to discuss and dream about possible or better futures.
-Politics itself can also be understood as a form of design, since it involves planning, making decisions and devising laws.
-The material dimension of politics and the political dimension of artefacts are explored through a series of lectures and film screenings.
+Design is mainly understood as the activity of producing more or less useful artifacts, but not necessarily as a political activity.
+The design of an artifact, however, is always also a political decision about how people should live, communicate, or behave.
+Furthermore, design can be used as a political instrument in the form of activism or as a medium to discuss and dream about possible or better futures.
+Politics itself can also be understood as a form of design since it involves planning, making decisions, and devising laws.
+The material dimension of politics and the political dimension of artifacts are explored through a series of lectures and film screenings.

 Credits